Worasuda9/Movie-Recommendation-System/README.md

 2. Run the app:
 - streamlit run app.py

 ⚠️ Note: You must include a valid TMDB API key in the script (TMDB_API_KEY).
-Get yours from TMDB Developer API.

 🧠 Recommendation Logic